kicaj29/aws/SecurityAndCompliance/readme.md

 * AWS WAF: filter specific requests based on rules
   * Protects your web applications from common web exploits (Layer 7).
 Layer 7 is HTTP (vs Layer 4 is TCP)
     * For example can prevent SQL injection
-  * Deploy on ALB, API Gateway, CLoudFront
+  * Deploy on ALB, API Gateway, CLoudFront, AWS AppSync
   * **WAF can block all requests except the ones that you allow** - WAF can block all requests except the ones that you allow.
 This is useful when you want to serve content for a restricted website whose users are readily identifiable by properties in web requests, such as the IP addresses that they use to browse to the website https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-action.html
   ![21-waf-rules.png](./images/21-waf-rules.png)
   * Defines web ACL (Web Access Control List)